 The main character of this book is Rose Justice, an 18-year-old American who is in Britain in 1944 to help courier planes back and forth for the Air Transport Auxiliary.
 Rose tells her story as a remembrance in the first person, so we know she survives in spite of being intercepted by the Luftwaffe and sent to Ravensbrück, which was the only major Nazi concentration camp for women, located some 50 miles north of Berlin in Germany.
 After getting out, she has to learn to readjust to freedom from fear, pain, and the constant threat of death, and also fulfill her obligation on behalf of those who did not survive to tell the world about what happened.

 In Rose Under Fire, the author utilized the testimony of women who had survived the camp to create composite characters.
 On the author’s website she stated that in particular, she drew from the autobiography of Betty Lussier, an American ATA pilot who was the goddaughter of William Stephenson, the man responsible for representing Britain’s wartime intelligence agencies in the USA.
 The experience of this pilot contributed to the story of Rose.
 The other two main protagonists owe their stories to the real life accounts of Wanda Połtawksa, one of the first Polish women to undergo medical experimentation at Ravensbrück and also the originator of the term ‘Rabbit’ for these women, and a Soviet Air Force pilot named Anna Timofeyeva-Yegorova.

 Rose’s experiences in the camp do not make pleasant reading, and yet even Rose (and the author through the voice of Rose) could not bring herself to describe some of the atrocities committed there.
 This was also a problem for the survivors after liberation (both in real life and in the book), as the question of testifying at Nuremberg arose.
 For these women, to have to relive the experience by testifying about it was on the one hand unthinkable.
-On the other, if they did not, the perpetrators would go unpunished and the dead would not finally get some “justice.”
+On the other hand, if they did not, the perpetrators would go unpunished and the dead would not finally get some “justice.”